UsamaNajasyi/restAPI/README.md

 # Express PostgreSQL User Management API

-This project is a simple API using Express.js and PostgreSQL for CRUD (Create, Read, Delete) operations on user data, with a terminal-based interface for interaction.
+This project is a simple API using Express.js and PostgreSQL for CRD (Create, Read, Delete) operations on user data, with a terminal-based interface for interaction.

 ## Requirements
 1. **Node.js** (version 14 or higher)